xmos/sw_usb_audio/doc/rst/quick.rst

 .. warning::

-    The firmware must be compiled using a specific version of the tools.
+    USB Audio applications are compiled using the `XCommon CMake <https://www.xmos.com/documentation/XM-014363-PC-10/html/tools-guide/tools-ref/xcommon_cmake.html#xcommon-cmake-build-system>`_ build system.
+    The minimum XTC tools version that supports XCommon CMake is 15.3.0.
+Ensure that the firmware is compiled using XTC Tools version 15.3.0 or above.
     Make sure that you download the correct version of the tools.
 Older versions of tools are available from the `TOOLS ARCHIVE` section of http://www.xmos.com/software-tools

 Information on using the tools, including installation, is provided in the `XTC Tools Guide <https://www.xmos.ai/documentation/XM-014363-PC-7/html/intro.html>`_.